Police Services Bureau

-The Management Services Bureau houses the Access Control Division, Parking Division, Business Unit, Technology Unit, and Traffic Engineering Unit.
-This bureau handles all parking and business-related functions.
+The Public Safety Bureau houses the Access Control Division, Parking Division, Technology Unit, and Traffic Engineering Unit.

 Access Control Division